github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository.md

 {% note %}

 **Note:** If the branch you want to delete is the repository's default branch, you must choose a new default branch before deleting the branch.
-For more information, see "[Changing the default branch](/github/administering-a-repository/changing-the-default-branch)."
+For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch)."

 {% endnote %}

 If the branch you want to delete is associated with an open pull request, you must merge or close the pull request before deleting the branch.
-For more information, see "[Merging a pull request](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request)" or "[Closing a pull request](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/closing-a-pull-request)."
+For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request)" or "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/closing-a-pull-request)."

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.navigate-to-branches %}